ikhodabande/30JavaScript-Projects/README.md

 - Search for images by keyword
 - Display search results

-## Day 30: Image Background Change Effect 🎨
+## Day 30: Image Search Engine 🎨

 **Description:**
-An application that changes the background image of a webpage on user interaction.
+An application that Search images from what you Type.

 **Features:**
-- Change background image on button click
+- Search images on button click
-- Smooth transition effects
+- unsplash API

 ---